The core hypothesis

 What separates the leaders

-Cost-per-hire variation is largely a function of geography and labor-market tightness.
 The real spread is in what happens after Day 1.
-Top-quartile operators run 90- day retention six to eight points above the median.
-They run overtime ratios two to three points lower.
-They invest $250 to $400 more per employee per year in training.
-And critically, their absenteeism rate runs roughly a full point below the median — a leading indicator that translates, with about a six-month lag, into materially lower turnover the following year.
+Stronger operators run 90- day retention six to eight points above the median.
+They run overtime ratios two to three points lower, and invest more per employee per year in training.

-None of those levers is a single feature or a single program.
 They are operational decisions, made every day, about the post-hire experience: whether new hires get a real onboarding or a vest and a badge; whether schedules are communicated five days out or five hours out; whether associates can see open shifts and pick them up themselves; whether recognition flows back to the floor; whether a frontline worker who has a question can get an answer without finding their manager.

 The benchmark does not measure any of those things directly.
 But it measures their downstream effects in five different places.
 The part of the benchmark worth obsessing over The takeaway from a warehouse and logistics workforce benchmark in 2026 is not that the industry needs to hire faster.